coreos/etcd-operator/doc/user/spec_examples.md

 ### Three members cluster that restores from previous S3 backup

 Same as above but using "S3" as backup storage.
+The previous s3 backup must exist in order for the restore to work; otherwise, the new cluster doesn't boot.

 ```yaml
 metadata: